AngriestSCV/AngryShaderForgeDocumentation/docs/nodes/lerp.md

 ![Lerp](../node-images/lerp.png)

 This is the lerp node.
-As indiciated by it's title you may want to think about it as the Mix or Blend node from other software.
+As indicated by it's title you may want to think about it as the Mix or Blend node from other software.

 While the examples given below are only for single values each element in a